More than half of Mali's total population of around 19 million people are under the age of 18.

 In 2018, almost one third of Mali’s population were living in areas that were affected by conflict.
 Children and young people, especially girls, continue to suffer disproportionately from the effects of the ongoing crisis.
 Every day, children and young people miss out on basic social and protection services and risk displacement, separation from their loved ones and exposure to abuse, exploitation and sexual & gender-based violence.

 Insecurity has also denied many children in Mali of their right to education.
-Today, more than 800 schools in Mali are closed due to insecurity, affecting almost a quarter of a million children, many of whom are in the central region of Mopti.
+Today, more than 1100 schools in Mali are closed due to insecurity, affecting over 350,000 children, many of whom are in the central region of Mopti.
 UNICEF estimates that over two million children across the country, aged 5 to 17 are out of school, for reasons linked to insecurity, household poverty, child labour, child marriage, and a lack of quality schools close to children’s homes.

 Situation of girls